What Facebook Did to American Democracy

 Pariser suggests in his book, “one simple solution to this problem would simply be to require campaigns to immediately disclose all of their online advertising materials and to whom each ad is targeted.”
 Which could happen in future campaigns.

 Imagine if this had happened in 2016.
-If there were datasets of all the ads that the campaigns and others had run, we’d know a lot more about what actually happened last year.
+If there were data sets of all the ads that the campaigns and others had run, we’d know a lot more about what actually happened last year.
 The Filter Bubble is obviously prescient work, but there was one thing that Pariser and most other people did not foresee.
 And that’s that Facebook became completely dominant as a media distributor.

-About two years after Pariser published his book, Facebook took over the news media ecosystem.
-They’ve never publicly admitted it, but in late 2013, they began to serve ads inviting users to “Like” media pages.
+About two years after Pariser published his book, Facebook took over the news-media ecosystem.
+They’ve never publicly admitted it, but in late 2013, they began to serve ads inviting users to “like” media pages.
 This caused a massive increase in the amount of traffic that Facebook sent to media companies.
 At The Atlantic and other publishers across the media landscape, it was like a tide was carrying us to new traffic records.
 Without hiring anyone else, without changing strategy or tactics, without publishing more, suddenly everything was easier.

-While our referral traffic from Facebook.com increased, at the time, most of the new traffic did not look like it was coming from Facebook within our analytics.
+While traffic to The Atlantic from Facebook.com increased, at the time, most of the new traffic did not look like it was coming from Facebook within The Atlantic’s analytics.
 It showed up as “direct/bookmarked” or some variation, depending on the software.
 It looked like what I called “dark social” back in 2012.
-But as Buzzfeed’s Charlie Warzel pointed out at the time, and as I came to believe, it was primarily Facebook traffic in disguise.
-Between August and October of 2013, Buzzfeed’s “partner network” of hundreds of websites saw a jump in traffic from Facebook of 69 percent.
+But as BuzzFeed’s Charlie Warzel pointed out at the time, and as I came to believe, it was primarily Facebook traffic in disguise.
+Between August and October of 2013, BuzzFeed’s “partner network” of hundreds of websites saw a jump in traffic from Facebook of 69 percent.

 At The Atlantic, we ran a series of experiments that showed, pretty definitively from our perspective, that most of the stuff that looked like “dark social” was, in fact, traffic coming from within Facebook’s mobile app.
-Across the landscape, it began to dawn on people who thought about these kinds of things: damn, Facebook owns us.
+Across the landscape, it began to dawn on people who thought about these kinds of things: Damn, Facebook owns us.
 They had taken over media distribution.

 Why?
-This is a best guess, proffered by Robinson Meyer as it was happening: Facebook wanted to crush Twitter, which had drawn a disproportionate share of media and media figure attention.
+This is a best guess, proffered by Robinson Meyer as it was happening: Facebook wanted to crush Twitter, which had drawn a disproportionate share of media and media-figure attention.
 Just as Instagram borrowed Snapchat’s “Stories” to help crush the site’s growth, Facebook decided it needed to own “news” to take the wind out of the newly IPO’d Twitter.

 The first sign that this new system had some kinks came with “Upworthy-style” headlines.
 (And you’ll never guess what happened next!)
-Things didn’t just go kind of viral, they went Viralnova, a site which, like Upworthy itself, Facebook eventually smacked down.
-Many of the new sites had, like Upworthy, which was co-founded by Pariser, a progressive bent.
+Things didn’t just go kind of viral, they went ViralNova, a site which, like Upworthy itself, Facebook eventually smacked down.
+Many of the new sites had, like Upworthy, which was cofounded by Pariser, a progressive bent.

-Less noticed was that a right wing media was developing in opposition to and alongside these left-leaning sites.
-“By 2014, the outlines of the Facebook-native hard-right voice and grievance spectrum were there,” The New York Times’ media and tech writer John Herrman told me, “and I tricked myself into thinking they were a reaction/counterpart to a the wave of soft progressive/inspirational content that had just crested.
+Less noticed was that a right-wing media was developing in opposition to and alongside these left-leaning sites.
+“By 2014, the outlines of the Facebook-native hard-right voice and grievance spectrum were there,” The New York Times’ media and tech writer John Herrman told me, “and I tricked myself into thinking they were a reaction/counterpart to the wave of soft progressive/inspirational content that had just crested.
 It ended up a Reaction in a much bigger and destabilizing sense.”

 The other sign of algorithmic trouble was the wild swings that Facebook Video underwent.
 In the early days, just about any old video was likely to generate many, many, many views.
 The numbers were insane in the early days.
-Just as an example, a Fortune article noted that Buzzfeed’s video views “grew 80-fold in a year, reaching more than 500 million in April.”
-Suddenly, all kinds of video—good, bad, and ugly—was doing 1-2-3 million views.
+Just as an example, a Fortune article noted that BuzzFeed’s video views “grew 80-fold in a year, reaching more than 500 million in April.”
+Suddenly, all kinds of video—good, bad, and ugly—were doing 1-2-3 million views.

 As with news, Facebook’s video push was a direct assault on a competitor, YouTube.
 Videos changed the dynamics of the News Feed for individuals, for media companies, and for anyone trying to understand what the hell was going on.